BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Testing your disaster recovery plan

-Reasons given for not testing DR plans include budget restrictions, resource constraints or a lack of management approval.
+Reasons given for not testing DRPs include budget restrictions, resource constraints or a lack of management approval.
 Disaster recovery testing takes time, resources and planning.
-It can also be a risk if the test involves using live data.
+It can also be risky if the test involves using live data.

-SearchDisasterRecovery's free, downloadable business continuity testing template will help organizations build and execute their DR tests.
+SearchDisasterRecovery's free, downloadable business continuity testing template will help organizations build and execute their disaster recovery tests.

-DR testing can be simple to complex.
-In a plan review, a detailed discussion of the disaster recovery plan looks for missing elements and inconsistencies.
+Disaster recovery testing can vary in complexity.
+In a plan review, a detailed discussion of the DRP looks for missing elements and inconsistencies.
 In a tabletop test, participants walk through plan activities step by step to demonstrate whether disaster recovery team members know their duties in an emergency.
 A simulation test uses resources such as recovery sites and backup systems in what is essentially a full-scale test without an actual failover.